msoham123/msoham123/Github.md

 ### Git Init

 The first thing you have to do is initialize your `repository`.
-A repository consists of a special git folder installed in it (.git folder).
+A repository consists of a special git folder (.git folder).
 You can take a project folder that you have and add a git repository using the following command.

 `git init`